ignorantic/kurdel/ARCHITECTURE.md

 # kurdel Architecture

-kurdel is a **modular, strongly-typed** TypeScript framework built on explicit composition and contract-driven design.
+Kurdel is a **modular, strongly-typed** TypeScript framework built on explicit composition and contract-driven design.

+---

+## 🧩 Package Map

 ```